 If you want to save on wrapping paper then we recommend Dollar Tree!
 They always have cute stuff and it’s only a buck a roll!

 Try to aim for 12 books for the 12 nights of Christmas.
 Each night one child gets to unwrap a book for you to read.
-You can check them out of the library or just use ones you already own.
-Make opening The NIght Before Christmas one of your new Christmas Eve traditions!
+Check them out at the library or just use ones you already own.

 Whether you have kids under the age of 5, teenagers or adult children, this Christmas tradition is always a bonding experience.

-Mix together a combination of rolled oats, sunflower seeds, and red and green sugar crystals.
-Sprinkle it in the snow for Santa’s reindeer for a fun Christmas Eve tradition.
+Mix together a combination of rolled oats, pumpkin seeds, red and green sugar crystals, and sprinkles.
+Sprinkle your homemade reindeer food in the snow for Santa’s helpers for a fun Christmas Eve tradition.
 (Stay away from actual glitter or any non-food items which are harmful to critters who may get into them.)

 Have every member of the family write a letter of gratitude to the soldiers serving overseas.
 Operation Gratitude allows you to say thank you, which is especially warming during the holidays when our soldiers are away from their own families.

-It’s a great Christmas tradition that’ll help your kids to spread joy without spending a dime.
+It’s a great Christmas tradition that’ll help your kids spread joy without spending a dime.

 Christmas is the perfect time to teach children and teens the spirit of giving.
-Make it a Christmas tradition to work with a local charity to find a family in need, then get your family together in buying, wrapping and delivering gifts.
+Make it a Christmas tradition to work with local charities to find a family in need, then get your family together in buying, wrapping, and delivering gifts.

-In order to make your money stretch as far as possible, you can follow the KCL deals page.
-This way you won’t overspend and you’ll be able to give generously.
+In order to make your money stretch as far as possible, follow the KCL deals page.
+This way you won’t overspend, and you’ll be able to give generously.

 Twelve days of Christmas fun means being as creative as you can — from gingerbread day to movie day.
-Inside each box or package is a full list of ideas, and also contain supplies for that day’s theme.
+Inside each box or package should be a full list of ideas, and also contain supplies for that day’s theme.

 Make sure to save the best for last and a sweet Christmas Eve tradition!